andrea-f/bitmovin-player-augment-seekbar-metadata/README.md

 4. Listen to TimeChanged events and display a label with extra information if its near or on the highlighted event in the content.

 5. Fire mouseover event when the label is displayed to show the control bar with the highlighted event.

-The complete code is available here:
+The demo of the tutorial is at: https://s3.amazonaws.com/test-videos-samples/index.html

 # Step 1
 Encode the video in DASH and HLS, create a JSON object to hold the extra metadata.